-- 1. If the Project includes acquisition of real property, the State may disburse the amount of the State approved purchase price together with State approved costs of Acquisition (or 88% of the Project costs, whichever is less), but not to exceed in any event the Grant amount set forth on page 1 of this Contract, upon completion of the Acquisition. - a.
+- 1. If the Project includes Acquisition of real property, the State may disburse the amount of the State approved purchase price together with State approved costs of Acquisition (or 88% of the Project costs, whichever is less), but not to exceed in any event the Grant amount set forth on page 1 of this Contract, upon completion of the Acquisition. - a.
 After the property is in escrow, the Grantee may request an Advance up to 80% of the Grant or 100% of the actual Acquisition cost, whichever is less.
 The Department shall immediately distribute these funds to the title company charged with the transfer of property ownership. - b.
 The remaining Grant amount shall be paid up to the total Grant amount or the actual Project cost, whichever is less, on completion of the Grant Scope and receipt of the Grant Completion Packet from the Grantee. - 2.
 If the Project includes Development, completion of the Project or any phase or unit thereof, State may disburse to Grant recipient upon receipt and approval by State of a statement of incurred costs from Grant Recipient, the amount of such approved incurred costs shown on such statement, not to exceed the State Grant amount set forth on page 1 of this contract, (or 88% of the Project costs, whichever is less) or any remaining portion of such Grant amount to the extent of such statement. - a.
-On proof of award of a construction contract or commencement of construction by Force Account payment schedule, up to 80% of the Grant amount, not to exceed 80% of the total dollar amount of any or all awarded construction contracts. - b.
+On proof of award of a construction contract or commencement of construction by Force Account payment schedule, up to 50% Advance of the Grant amount, or a 80% reimbursement of the Grant amount (30% reimbursement with a 50% Advance), not to exceed 80% of the total dollar amount of any or all awarded construction contracts. - b.
 The remaining Grant amount shall be paid up to the total Grant amount or the actual Project cost, whichever is less, on completion of the Grant Scope and receipt of the Grant Completion Packet from the Grantee. - 3.
 If the Project includes Operations or Program costs, the State may disburse Grant monies to the Grantee as follows, but not to exceed in any event the total Grant amount set forth of page 1 of this Contract: - a.
-On proof of a signed contract or agreement, or commencement of operation or program by Force Account payment schedule, up to 80% of the Grant amount, not to exceed 80% of the total dollar amount of any or all awarded contracts or agreements. - b.
+On proof of a signed contract or agreement, or commencement of operation or program by Force Account payment schedule, up to 50% Advance of the Grant amount, or a 80% reimbursement of the Grant amount (30% reimbursement with a 50% Advance), not to exceed 80% of the total dollar amount of any or all awarded contracts or agreements. - b.
 The remaining Grant amount shall be paid up to the total Grant amount or the actual Program cost, whichever is less, on completion of the Program and receipt of a detailed summary of Program costs from the Grantee. - 4.
 The statements to be submitted by the Grantee shall set forth in detail the incurred cost of work performed or to be performed on development of the Project and whether performance will be by construction contract or by Force Account.
 Statements shall not be submitted more frequently than ninety-day periods unless otherwise requested by the State.